andresmitre/MDP_Introduction/README.md

 * World-grid - Example of a MDP with 13 stages (white boxes) and four actions (up, right, down, left), with two rewards (green box and red box)

+The algorithm consist on a **Policy Iteration**.
+For an explanation of policy Iteration I highly recommend to read ["Reinforcement Learning: An Introduction" by Richard Sutton](http://incompleteideas.net/book/the-book-2nd.html).

+Policy Iteration uses a **policy evaluation** (evaluate a given policy) and **policy improvement** (finds the best policy).

 ## Software

 The scripts was tested with MATLAB.

 ## License